TILOS-AI-Institute/Multi-Source-Prim-Dijkstra/contest/README.md

 3. Final submission (deadline TBA)
 4. Please upload your team's submission to your team's assigned contest folder.

+Q: How do we submit our models?
+A: Please upload your model and all of its necessary components onto your team's contest directory.
+After the deadline has passed, each team's models will be pulled onto the judging platform.
+Additionally, feel free to archive your team's submission by creating a subdirectory named after the respective deadline (alpha/, beta/, final/).

 Q: What is the maximum runtime per testcase?
 A: Maximum runtime limit of inference: maximum of 10 CPU seconds (user time) per each testcase (pointset).
 This applies to all testcases across all values of $N$.
 Exceeding the runtime limit is severely penalized.
 Please see inference.py for details of the runtime limitation.